digi-ron/AU-Falcon-SPUD-Project/Electrical/BaseClock/BaseClock.md

     ![PCB-post-removal](./s2-pcb-removed-zebra.jpg)

     > Picture of the removed PCB sitting inverted on the front plastic.
-Note the additional parts between the PCB and the PCD screen
+Note the additional parts between the PCB and the LCD screen

     ![Front case inner](./s2-front-case.jpg)